 Between outbreaks, HSV-2 remains dormant in the body.
-The virus infects the sacral ganglion, a group of nerve cell clusters in the lower spine.
+The virus primarily remains latent in the sacral ganglion, a group of nerve cell clusters in the lower spine.

-HSV-2 is more common in women than in men, with current studies estimating that 287 million women and 150 million men are infected worldwide.
+HSV-2 is more common in women than in men, with an estimated 267 million women and 150 million men infected worldwide in 2012.
 This is because the virus can spread more easily from men to women than vice-versa as a result of anatomical differences.

 HSV-1 and HSV-2 cause similar symptoms.
 However, because the two forms of the virus infect different parts of the body, their symptoms are usually exclusive to the lips and mouth or to the genitals.

 HSV-1 most commonly produces oral herpes (cold sores).
 People infected with the virus usually go through an initial outbreak shortly after catching the virus.
 This is usually an intense outbreak that features cold sores and a variety of flu-like symptoms.

 An initial outbreak of HSV-1 can last for two to three weeks.
 Our guide to stopping a cold sore in the early stages goes through the different stages of an HSV-1 outbreak, explaining how a sore can develop, break open and spread infectious fluid before eventually healing.